 In order to get the advisory opinion, you must send the following documents:

-- A detailed letter requesting an official opinion whether, based on your file, two-year home country residence requirement applies to you or not
+- A detailed letter requesting an official opinion whether, based on your file, a two-year home country residence requirement applies to you or not

 - Legible copies of every/all Form DS-2019/IAP-66 ever issued to you